SterwimO/VeloAuth/README.md

 2. Install VeloAuth
 3. Configure the same database
 4. Start Velocity - VeloAuth will automatically detect existing accounts

+### Upgrading from v1.x to v2.0
+See [MIGRATION.md](MIGRATION.md) for detailed upgrade instructions and breaking changes.

 ## Development